na-na-hi/renget/archive/sfbf5.md

 \>Let alone being interested in hunters
 \>You made sure of that
 \>Unless...
-\>"That son of a BITCH!" you roar
+\>"That son of a BITCH!" you roar%%

 =============================================

 >Robotamas capture hunters and force them inside of their bodies so that they can use the hunters' orifices to mate with real tamas.

-\>Be a Tama, just minding your business in the Shrine Ruins
+%darkgreen%\>Be a Tama, just minding your business in the Shrine Ruins
 \>That strange, artificial Mizutsune approaches you again
 \>It runs its cool, metal body alongside yours and nips affectionately behind your frill
 \>You ignore the thing, until it rolls over onto its back and presents itself to you